rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ### 3.3 docker-compose

 Since we want to run a `pekko` cluster we could use `docker-compose` and its declarative definitions for cluster components such as `master` and `worker` nodes, with shared volume, image names, ports mappings, environment variables and so on.

+This is how `docker-compose.yaml` could look like in the root directory of our project:

 ```yaml
 version: '3'